slb2k11/Exile_Igiload/README.md

 2. Open Init.sqf in the root Folder of the Missionfile
 3. Add this to it: 0 = execVM "IgiLoad\IgiLoadInit.sqf";

-In the IgiloadInit.sqf you will find Comments to configure it like you wishes.
+In the Igiload.sqf you will find Comments to configure it like you wishes.
+Choppers added behind // you see the Option